What is an organoid?

 Biofilms and their medical importance Biofilms are clusters of one or more living microorganisms, or microbes, such as bacteria, fungi, and viruses that are attached to a surface and embedded in a self-produced matrix designed for the survival of organisms.
 And why...

-Optimizing P3D Scaffolds based bone tumor models ― for research on metastases to bone Particle3D is happy to welcome our new research intern, Rie Andersen Lassen, who will be engaging in a new research project to optimize P3D Scaffolds based tumor models for research...
+Optimizing P3D Scaffolds based bone tumor models ― for cancer research on metastases to bone Particle3D is happy to welcome our new research intern, Rie Andersen Lassen, who will be engaging in a new cancer model research project to optimize P3D Scaffolds-based tumor...